ilya-balkis/BuyingHouses/README.md

 This project is a buying houses web-app.
+Developed with https://github.com/Aliaksandr-Dubadzelau

 Step to start:
   1) Change email and password for mail sender.